cloudapp/api/set-custom-domain.md

----
-layout: deprecated
-title: Set Custom Domain
-categories: account
----

 # Set Custom Domain

 If the account has a CloudApp Pro subscription, add or change the domain used for all links.
 Optionally, a URL may be provided to redirect visitors to the custom domain's root.

 ## Request